GergelyOlah/Stock_Tracker/README.md

 ### 1. functon:
 Interactive command line tool that retrieves price info of the selected stock.
+Run the the below command with with _Python Version 3.0+_:
 ```
-    python -m stock_query(<stock-ticker>)
+    python -m stock_tracker.stock_query(<stock-ticker>)
 ```

 ### 2. function:
 Retrieves price info and related news articles of given stocks and stores them in a database.
+Run the the below command with with _Python Version 3.0+_:
 ```
-    python -m stock_tracker()
+    python -m stock_tracker.stock_tracker()
 ```